jhpyle/docassemble/_docs/config.md

 ocr dpi: 500
 {% endhighlight %}

+## <a name="retype password"></a>Controlling whether registering users need to retype their passwords

+By default, users when registering must type in their passwords twice.
+To allow users to register after only typing the password once, you can set the `retype password` directive to `False`.

+{% highlight yaml %}
+retype password: False
+{% endhighlight %}

+## <a name="password complexity"></a>Controlling password complexity

+By default, users when registering must select a password that is at least six characters long and that contains at least one lower case letter, at least one upper case letter, and at least one digit character.
+You can alter these requirements using the `password complexity` directive.

+{% highlight yaml %}
+password complexity:
+  length: 8
+  uppercase: 0
+  lowercase: 1
+  digits: 2
+  punctuation: 1
+{% endhighlight %}

+In this example, passwords must be eight characters in length, must contain at least one lower case character, must contain at least two digit characters, and must contain at least one punctuation character.

+If you leave out any one of these directives, the default value for that setting will be used.

+Changing the `password complexity` directive has no effect on users who have already set their passwords.

+If a user tries to set a password that does not meet the password complexity requirements, an error message will be displayed that describes what the password complexity requirements are.
+You can manually override this error message by setting the `error message` directive within the `password complexity` directive to what you want the error message to be.

 ## <a name="show login"></a>Hiding the login link

 If the `show login` directive is set to `False`, users will not see a